ADGEfficiency/adgefficiency.github.io/_posts/2017-03-06-energy-insights-how-to-save-the-energy-system-andre-bardow.md

 ## Wind & solar lack an inherent economy of scale

-Economy of scale is a key advantage in many systems and business models – energy systems are no different.
+Economy of scale is a key advantage in many systems – energy systems are no different.
 Larger plants are more energy efficient and have lower specific capital & maintenance costs.

 Energy efficiency improves with size because the ratio of fixed energy losses to energy produced improves.
 Figure 3 shows an example of this for spark ignition gas engines.

 This is also why part load efficiency is worse than full load efficiency.
 Energy production reduces but fixed energy losses remain constant.

 ![Figure 3]({{"/assets/andre_bardow_save/fig3.png"}})
 **Figure 3 – Effect of gas engine size [kWe] on gross electric efficiency [% HHV]**